celery/celery/docs/tutorials/debugging.rst

 to enable access from the outside you have to set the environment variable :envvar:`CELERY_RDB_HOST`.

-When the worker encounters your breakpoint it will log the following
+When the worker encounters your break-point it will log the following
 information:

 .. code-block:: text